ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sayit/README.md

 The file must be first loaded.

 ### TTS engines
-online:
+Online:
 - Google: English, German, Russian, Italian, Spanish, French;
 - Yandex: Russian
   To use Yandex voices you must request the API key here: [https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/](https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/).
 [This service will be disabled 1st of Jan 2019 and replaced by Yandex.cloud]
   To use Yandex.cloud you should register here: [https://cloud.yandex.ru/], install SpeechKIT API in the Cloud and get Auth Token and Folder ID as described in API instructions.
 - Cloud: To use Cloud voices you need configured and running `cloud` adapter or enter app-key directly in settings
 - Amazon Web Services Polly:
-  To use AWS Polly voices you need to create access key and secret key [here](https://console.aws.amazon.com/iam/home).
+  To use AWS Polly voices you need to create an access key and secret key [here](https://console.aws.amazon.com/iam/home).
 The Amazon documentation can you find [here](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).

-offline:
+Offline:
 - PicoTTS (linux only): English, German, Italian, Spanish, French;
   For PicoTTS it is necessary to install the following packages: `libttspico-utils` and lame.
   Installation command: `sudo apt-get install libttspico-utils lame`

 - Coqui TTS: English, German, Spanish, French, Dutch, Japanese, Chinese;
   For instructions how to use go to the [official documentation](https://tts.readthedocs.io/en/latest/index.html)

 ### Cloud and Amazon Web Services Polly text formatting